qaisjp/SilksongSteamworks/README.md

-# Silkworks: Silksong integration with Steam Input / Steamworks
+# Silkworks: Steam Input and more for Silksong

 This mod improves Hollow Knight Silksong's support for Steam Input and other Steamworks features